MicrosoftDocs/learn/learn-pr/azure/stereokit-c#/includes/1-3-set-up-project.md

-The first step to set up a project on immersive experience for Windows Mixed Reality using the StereoKit requires the following software list.
+The first step to set up a project on immersive experience for Windows Mixed Reality using the StereoKit requires Visual Studio 2019.
 Here you'll create a new StereoKit project and configure it for Windows Mixed Reality development.

-## Prerequisite softwares to build StereoKit project

-## Visual studio 2019 - the community version

-Visual Studio is mainly responsible for creating and modifying the application's code, it can also test and debug the application on a Mixed Reality headset.

-## Installing visual studio
+## Installing visual studio for StereoKit

 1. You can download the free edition of Visual Studio, often known as "Visual Studio Community," if you don't already have a Visual Studio membership.
 Figure 1-9 represents how the download button may appear.